ACTLEM/bike-choose-study/README.md

 ## Docker images

 Some improvements can be made from the build of the Docker image of our application: [Docker Optimization](DOCKER.md)

+## Performance tests

+The strategy of performance tests for backend servers can be found here: [Tests Strategy](backend/load-testing/STRATEGY.md)